krb0073/Amber-_intro/_episodes/04-minimzation.md

     cut=8.0 , !
 The cutoff for electrostatics. do not makeb it smalller because of accuray but large is okay just takes longer but better resutls
    /
 ~~~

+If you can recall that the CHARMM cut-off is 12 not 8 which mean that the number of items in the pair list for this simulation would be smaller.
+The 12 cutoff used by CHARMM means that a large nu8mber of atoms are looked at for close range non-bonded interactions and the accruay would be better.
+The choice is yours unless one dose not have the atom parmeters that you would need.

+## running the minization
+The enegine to run the simulation for amber is